C0deFreak/Movie-Recommend/README.md

     I made the project.
 The server is established and running

 DAY 2
     I was working on the django model(database) for the movies.
-Debugging, site does not show input for the fields like age, genre ect.
+Debugging, site does not show input for the fields like age, genre etc.

 DAY 3
     Finally found the bug(views.py, CreateAPIView, not ListAPIView) I added the Avatar movie to the database

+DAY 4
+    I intergrated React and Babel into the project to show the start of the apps frontend.
+I thought of the apps name, "SwipeFlix"